 –Cardstock in Green, Pink, White, and Black

 -Skewer or Lollipop Sticks to hold the rosette flat on one side

--Glue (we used school glue to attach the folded pieces and hot glue to secure them)
+-Glue (we used school glue to attach the folded paper rosette pieces and hot glue to secure them)

-How to Make a Watermelon DIY Party Banner:
+How to Make a Paper Rosette Watermelon Banner:

 Once you’ve sized your pieces, I found it easiest to “HIDE” the watermelon slice and work just with the rosette pieces at first.
 Click “Make It” when you’re ready to cut.